soniaturcotte/soniaturcotte.com/digital-garden/vam-intranet.md

 We joined to help the V&A redevelop their intranet for its new era.
 Previously focusing on V&A Kensington with content mostly organised by team structure, the old intranet was no longer working for a growing organisation with multiple locaitons and [more opening soon](https://www.vam.ac.uk/east).

-Microsoft was already widely used across the organisation and after some technical investiations, it was decided that Sharepoint would be the best platform.
+Microsoft was already widely used across the organisation and after some technical investigations, we decided that Sharepoint would be the best platform.

 The first task was, as always, research.
 We ran card sorting sessions with a lot of the most-visited content plus a sprinkle of obscure tasks to help us develop a new content structure for the site.